Canonical URLs: A Beginner's Guide to Canonical Tags

 # Pages Have Multiple Canonical URLs

-This error shows how many pages on your site specify more than one canonical URL.
+The “# pages have multiple canonical URLs” error indicates the number of pages on your site that have more than one canonical URL.

 "3 pages have multiple canonical URLs" page

-To fix this issue, remove the extra canonical tag(s).
-And leave just one in place.
+To fix this issue, remove the extra canonical tags until you’re left with one.

-This issue shows which pages on your site have broken canonical links—i.e., specify a canonical URL that doesn’t work.
+Pages with a broken canonical link specify a canonical URL that doesn’t work.

-Click the link to see the affected pages and the canonical URLs they point to.
+Click the link to see the affected pages and their specified canonical URLs.

 "Issues" tab showing 120 pages with broken canonical links

-Canonical tags that point to non-existent webpages complicate Google’s ability to crawl and index your content properly.
-That could harm your rankings.
+Canonical tags pointing to non-existent webpages complicate Google’s ability to crawl and index your content properly, which could harm your rankings.

-So, make sure to update these to the correct canonical URLs.
+Ensure you update your tags to the correct canonical URLs.

 # AMP Pages Have No Canonical Tag

-When your AMP pages don’t have canonical tags, the Site Audit tool flags it as an issue.
-It’s important that canonicalization be in place between AMP and non-AMP versions of your page.
+If AMP pages lack canonical tags, the Site Audit tool flags this as an issue because canonicalization should be in place between AMP and non-AMP versions of your page.

-You can fix this problem by adding a rel="canonical" tag in the <head> section of each AMP page that points back to the non-AMP page.
+Add a rel="canonical" tag in the <head> section of each AMP page pointing back to the non-AMP page to fix this issue.

 how to fix an AMP page without a canonical tag